ArcanaFramework/arcana/docs/source/data_model.rst

 belong to a particular player, competition round, league, season and more.
-In Arcana, these category groups are considered to form the "data space" of the dataset, drawing a loose analogy with a multi-dimensional space where each category groups are aligned along different dimensions and measurement events exist at points on a grid.
+In Arcana, these category groups are considered to form the "data space" of the dataset, drawing a loose analogy with a multi-dimensional space where each category groups are aligned along different axes and measurement events exist at points on a grid.

 Different data spaces are defined in Arcana by subclassing the :class:`.DataSpace` enum.
-Enum members define both the dimensions of the space and all the combinations of these dimensions (subspaces to stretch the analogy if you will).
-For example, the :class:`.ClinicalTrial` has the dimensions of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID (relevant for matched control studies and arbitrary otherwise, equivalent to subject ID when there is only on study group), and longintudinal timepoint.
+Enum members define both the axes of the space and all possible combinations of these axes (subspaces to stretch the analogy if you will).
+For example, the :class:`.ClinicalTrial` has the axes of **group**, **member** and **timepoint**, corresponding to the study group (e.g. 'test' or 'control'), within-group ID (relevant for matched control studies and arbitrary otherwise, equivalent to subject ID when there is only on study group), and longintudinal timepoint.
 These dimensions can be combined to give all the possible "frequencies" data can exist at within the dataset, i.e. (per):

 * **group** (group)
 * **member** (member)